-To pinpoint the culprit product or ingredient, suggests Tsippora Shainhouse MD, FAAD, board-certified dermatologist in Beverly Hills and Clinical Instructor at the University of Southern California, try using one product at a time for a week at a time, rather than combining many at the same time.”
+To pinpoint the culprit product or ingredient suggests Tsippora Shainhouse MD, FAAD, a board-certified dermatologist in Beverly Hills and Clinical Instructor at the University of Southern California, try using one product at a time for a week at a time, rather than combining many at the same time.”
 And then while your scalp is healing, choose only gentle and sensitive skin formulations.

 Psoriasis or eczema

-An itchy scalp an also be caused by inflammatory skin conditions such as eczema (aka atopic dermatitis, especially in babies, eczema can present on the scalp) and psoriasis (which is more likely to appear on the scalp of an adult).
+An itchy scalp can also be caused by inflammatory skin conditions such as eczema (aka atopic dermatitis, especially in babies, eczema can present on the scalp) and psoriasis (which is more likely to appear on the scalp of an adult).
 Dr. Zeichner says explains that these conditions arise when your immune system gets “angry” at your skin, leading to red, flaky, itchy patches.

 It’s possible that your itchy scalp is nothing more than a sunburn, Dr. Shainhouse suggests.
 If you’ve been out all day and forgot to wear a hat, think sunburn first, and get some relief with a cool shower and some hydrocortisone cream (available over the counter).

 The winter months can come with dry air, whether cold outdoor air or heated indoor air.
 The dryness strips the scalp of its protective oils, according to Dr. Shainhouse, who suggests that if your head becomes itchy in winter, your first plan of action could be to try a moisturizing hair conditioner or a once-per-week scalp and hair mask.